💡 The Frank Takeaways:

 Many major companies offer tuition reimbursement programs, including:

 The best way to find out if your company offers tuition reimbursement is to contact your manager or human resources.
-Even if your company doesn’t have a program in place, they may be willing to offer you assistance if it’s a mutually beneficial arrangement.
+Even if your company doesn’t have a program in place, they may be willing to assist you if it’s a mutually beneficial arrangement.